Frode Hansen (editor)

 Frode Hansen (born 24 January 1973) is a Norwegian journalist and non-fiction writer.
-He was editor-in-chief of the newspaper Dagbladet from 2023-2025.
+He was editor-in-chief of the newspaper Dagbladet from 2023 to 2025.

 Biography

 Hansen was born in Kirkenes on 24 January 1973, and studied journalism at Høgskolen i Oslo from 1995 to 1997.
 He worked as journalist for the newspaper Sør-Varanger Avis from 1992 to 1995, and has worked for Dagbladet since 1995, first as crime reporter, then various positions.
 In 2005 he published the book Mette-Marit – i gode og onde dager.

 In 2023 he was appointed editor-in-chief of Dagbladet, succeeding Alexandra Beverfjord.
 He resigned in September 2025.